John Phillips Killed in Decatur Car Accident

 The two-vehicle collision occurred in Decatur.

-The ongoing investigation by the Decatur Police Department's Fatal Accident Investigation Team into the two-vehicle crash that claimed the life of John Phillips will be critical in determining specific liabilities.
+The ongoing investigation by the Decatur Police Department's Fatal Accident Investigation Team into the two-vehicle crash that claimed the life of Phillips will be critical in determining specific liabilities.
 While details surrounding the sequence of events leading to the collision are not yet public, such investigations typically focus on factors like driver behavior, adherence to traffic laws, vehicle mechanics, and road conditions.
 Potential legal claims could arise from negligence, where one driver's failure to exercise reasonable care directly caused the accident and subsequent fatality.
 This could involve violations such as speeding, distracted driving, or failure to yield.

-For the family of John Phillips, swift action is advised.
+For the family of Phillips, swift action is advised.
 Consulting with an experienced personal injury attorney focusing on wrongful death cases is a crucial first step.
 An attorney can help preserve critical evidence, navigate the complexities of insurance claims, and ensure all legal deadlines, including the statute of limitations for filing a lawsuit, are met.
 These deadlines vary by jurisdiction and can be as short as one to two years from the date of the incident.
 An independent investigation by legal counsel can also corroborate or challenge official findings, ensuring a comprehensive understanding of the accident's true cause and attributing proper liability.

 Under 740 ILCS 180, surviving family members may file a wrongful death action.
 Illinois applies modified comparative fault (50% bar).
 The statute of limitations is 2 years from the date of death.